arehmanlatif1/Currency-Exchange/README.md

 ### What does project week look like?

 All students will be able to work independelty on this project.
-You must attend class each day and check in with instructors so you can be connted as present.
+You must attend class each day and check in with instructors so you can be counted as present.
 But, you can work in any available space on campus.

 Instructors will be available for assistance all day.
-Every morning and evening, students should plan and think through what you need to meet MVP goals.
+Every morning and/or evening, you should plan and think through what you need to meet MVP goals and plan accordingly.
 As the week progresses, instructors may go around routinely to see what "percent of MVP" you are at with your project.

 ## Incomplete Projects
 Incomplete projects will be given an extension.
 An instructor will follow up with you to discuss the details of the resubmission. **Note that you are allowed one extension on only one of the four projects.**